lazarzivanovicc/bookly/README.md

 ### User Story 15: User Wants to Receive Notifications for Book Deals

+## Models

+Based on the **User Stories** the following models were created:

+**User**

+- ID
+- First Name
+- Last Name
+- Email
+- Password
+- Streak Count
+- Streak Claimed Today
+- Role ID
+- Created At
+- Updated At

+**Book**

+- ID
+- Title
+- Authors
+- Genres
+- Num.
+Pages
+- Price
+- Image
+- Description
+- Publisher
+- Publish Date
+- Created At
+- Updated At

+**Review**

+- BookID
+- UserID
+- Text
+- Rating Score
+- Sentiment
+- Created At
+- Updated At

+**Role**

+- ID
+- Name
+- Created At
+- Updated At

+**Note**

+- ID
+- UserID
+- BookID
+- Note Text
+- Created At
+- Updated At

+**ReadingReminder**

+- ID
+- UserID
+- BookID
+- Reminder Time (datetime)
+- Note Text
+- Created At
+- Updated At

+**ReadingProgress**

+- UserID
+- BookID
+- Pages Read
+- Created At
+- Updated At

+**Collection**

+- ID
+- Name
+- Owner - UserID
+- Created At
+- Update At

+**CollectionBook**

+- CollectionID
+- BookID
+- Created At
+- Update At

+**CollectionUser**

+- CollectionID
+- UserID
+- Created At
+- Update At

+**CollectionType**

+- ID
+- Name
+- Created At
+- Updated At

 ## Prerequisites

 You will need [Leiningen][] 2.0.0 or above installed.